JuliaRegistries/Registrator.jl/README.web.md

 - `disable_patch_notes`: Set to `true` to disable the patch notes text box.
 - `route_prefix`: Base route for the server.
   For example, use `/registrator` to serve the UI on `<your-hostname>/registrator/`.
+- `log_level`: The log level.
+Can be "INFO", "DEBUG", "WARN", "ERROR".
+Default is "INFO".

 ### `[web.git{hub,lab}]` Section